NelsonDane/clarkson-nixos-cluster/README.md

 ## Build NixOS ISO
+When adding a new node, you need to create a bootable USB.
+To do that, you need to build an ISO file.
 If building with Apple Silicon Mac (or other non x86_64 architecture), see [this post](https://blog.nelsondane.me/posts/build-nixos-iso-on-silicon-mac/).
 Otherwise, follow the steps below.
 ```bash
 cd iso
 nix build .#nixosConfigurations.exampleIso.config.system.build.isoImage
 ```
 Resulting ISO will be in the `result` directory.
-Then burn that ISO to a USB drive.
+Then burn that ISO to a USB drive, then boot the new node from the USB drive.

 ## Secrets Management
-Secrets are managed with [sops-nix](https://github.com/Mic92/sops-nix).
-On creation, each node generates a key located at `/etc/ssh/ssh_host_ed25519_key.pub`.
-During the install, the key is converted to `age` and printed in the terminal.
+Node secrets are managed with [sops-nix](https://github.com/Mic92/sops-nix).
+On first boot, each node generates a key located at `/etc/ssh/ssh_host_ed25519_key.pub`.
+After the install, the key is converted to `age` and printed in the terminal.
 Copy this, and add it to the `.sops.yaml` file.

 To create your own key for local development, generate an ssh key, and convert it to `age`:
 ```bash